 Meet Wrapbook: The Best Alternative to CAPS Payroll Services

 Searching for a CAPS Payroll alternative?
 Then look no further than Wrapbook, a modern film payroll company, automating everything from onboarding crew to handling compliance to running payroll – all in one intuitive app.

-Wrapbook organizes indie filmmakers and producers’ entire production finances on one neat dashboard.
-After onboarding cast and crew through the app, timesheets and expenses appear in real time each time your crew submits them.
+After onboarding cast and crew through the app, timesheets and expenses appear in app every time your crew submits them through their Wrapbook account.

-Approve invoices, and when you’re ready to run payroll, just click “Run Payroll.”
-Sending money to your employees and freelancers takes in seconds, since Wrapbook is one of the few entertainment payroll companies that supports direct deposit.
+Easily toggle between your various productions.
+When you’re ready to run payroll, just click “Run Payroll.”
+Send money to your freelancers and employees in seconds, since Wrapbook is one of the few entertainment payroll companies that supports direct deposit.

 What is CAPS Payroll Services?

 Purchased by Cast & Crew in 2016, CAPS Payroll (also known as CAPS Universal Payroll) provides accounting services out of Culver City, CA.

 If you’ve ever worked on high budget commercial shoot, music tour, or live event, there’s a good chance have a CAPS Payroll login, as they primarily cover these types of projects.
 While retaining their original name, CAPS Payroll is more or less Cast & Crew with different packaging.

 In addition to accounting, they offer electronic time cards and CAPSPay, a digital hours to gross tool, that crew can use to spin up their timesheets and then submit.